scottmichaelanderson8418/TaskManagerAPI/README.md

 <ol>

-<li>1.
-Using Spring Tools Suite (or your prefered IDE) open TaskManagerAPI.</li>
+<li> Using Spring Tools Suite (or your prefered IDE) open TaskManagerAPI.</li>
-<li>2.
-Run the TaskManagerAPI as a "Spring Boot App"</li>
+<li> Run the TaskManagerAPI as a "Spring Boot App"</li>
-<li>3.
-Use the Postman API Platform and import the following .json files into Postman.
+<li> Use the Postman API Platform and import the following .json files into Postman.
 The files are located in the TaskManagerAPI directory.
     <ul>
     <li>- TaskManagerAPI.postman_collection.json</li>
     <li>- TaskManagerAPI-USERS.postman_collection.json</li>